Fast Lane Art – 2020 Teacher Information

 How are the winning submissions selected?

-Juror, Ann Woodward will select the first, second, and third place pieces.
+Juror, Deb Schlouch will select the first, second, and third place pieces.
 The Fast Lane Art Committee of the Berks Arts Council will choose the pieces for the Committee Choice Awards.
 Program Sponsors will also select pieces for the Sponsor Awards.
 Potentially one piece from each school entered in the show will be chosen.

 Do students receive any other prizes?